Theatre Forum is now Performing Arts Forum

 Theatre & opera director, festival director & independent producer

-He has directed with the Abbey, Gate, Irish National Opera, Thisispopbaby, Rough Magic, his own company Playgroup, and many other Irish companies and performers.
-His work has been seen at the Paris Opera, the Barbican in London, the Edinburgh, Perth and Melbourne International Festivals, and BAM and the Public Theatre in New York.
+As a director he has worked with the Abbey and Gate Theatres, Irish National Opera, Thisispopbaby, Rough Magic, his own company Playgroup, and many other Irish companies and performers.
+His work has been seen all the major Irish theatres and festivals as well as prestigious international venues and festivals including the Paris Opera, the Barbican in London, the Edinburgh, Perth and Melbourne International Festivals, and BAM, the Public Theatre and Irish Arts Center in New York.

 Theatre Director, Producer & Facilitator

-Janice de Bróithe is a Theatre Director, Producer and Facilitator.
-She holds a BA and an MA in Drama & Theatre Studies from UCC and a PG Dip in Theatre Directing from LAMDA.
-She is currently the Artistic Coordinator of Equinox Theatre at KCAT Arts Centre, and is also working with Asylum Productions as Assistant Director on their upcoming production The Local.
-Janice has previously worked as a Line Producer and Volunteer Coordinator with Carlow Arts Festival, Assistant Producer of Carlow Live & Local music festival, and Assistant Producer and Community Coordinator in VISUAL Carlow.
-She is also the founder and Artistic Director of Slapdash Theatre Co., a community-based theatre company in Carlow and regularly teaches and facilitates drama in primary, secondary and further education schools and facilitates a variety of drama workshops for various community groups and organisations.
+Janice has also previously worked as a Line Producer and Volunteer Coordinator with Carlow Arts Festival, Assistant Producer of Carlow Live & Local music festival, and Assistant Producer and Community Coordinator in VISUAL Carlow.
+She was the founder and Artistic Director of Slapdash Theatre Co, a community-based theatre company in Carlow and regularly facilitated drama in primary, secondary and further education schools and various community groups and organisations.

 Date of Appointment: September 2023